ioquatix/bake/README.md

 end
 ```

 This file is project specific and is the only file which can expose top level tasks (i.e. without a defined namespace).
+When used in a gem, these tasks are not exposed to other gems/projects.

 ## Recipes